whileseated/call_the_shots/03_README_ui_components.md

 ### Hole Selection

-The select_hole function creates a prompt for selecting a golf hole (1-18) with autocompletion.
+The select_hole function creates a prompt for selecting a hole (1-18) with autocompletion.
 It generates a list of holes from 1 to 18 and allows users to select one with the help of autocompletion.

 This makes it easy for users to specify which hole they're interested in, with autocompletion reducing typing and potential errors.